dhatribadri/dhatribadri.github.io/sample_page.md

 ### 1. What kind of data was I dealing with?

 Microbial profiles were obtained by shotgun sequencing of genomes and through amplicon sequencing of 16S rRNA for bacteria and ITS for fungi.
+Overview of abundant taxa in each group.
+Alpha diversity and beta diversity

 ### 2. How was data processed?